-Covid-19 coronavirus: Govt tracing app only good for 'one unlikely scenario' - academic
+Covid 19 coronavirus: Govt tracing app only good for 'one unlikely scenario' - academic

 "It's a lot of effort every day, just in case this unlikely event occurs.
 There is very little value in that scenario to incentivise people to scan QR codes multiple times a day."

+He said the Ministry of Health would work with private check-in app developers such as Rippl-maker PaperKite in Wellington on interconnectivity.
+The NZ COVID Tracer app would complement rather than replace solutions like Rippl, Bloomfield said.

+The Director-General said the NZ COVID Tracer app stored check-in information on a user's phone.
+The ministry only kept contact details.

-Another AUT expert, Professor Dave Parry - Head of the university's Department of Computer Science, is equally blunt, saying, "The biggest issue with this app is that it doesn't really bring much benefit to the person using it."
+Another AUT expert, Professor Dave Parry - head of the university's Department of Computer Science, is equally blunt, saying, "The biggest issue with this app is that it doesn't really bring much benefit to the person using it."

 He adds, "It doesn't replace the check-in systems to businesses or even allow you to automatically send your history to the contact tracing team, although this is promised.